Skip to main content

 Mary Garcia Grant

 Mary Grant received her undergraduate degree in violin performance from Rice University, where she studied with Raphael Fliegel.
 She received a master’s degree from Queens College-City University of New York, where she studied with Ruth Waterman and Ani Kavafian.
 While in New York City, she played with the National Orchestral Association, a training orchestra for young musicians.
 She also studied baroque violin with Nancy Wilson.
 She has played with the Jeunesses Musicales World Orchestra in Europe and the National Repertory Orchestra in Colorado.
-Grant has been a violinist with the Kansas City Symphony since 1989 and was a founding member of Summerfest.
+Mary has been a violinist with the Kansas City Symphony since 1989 and was a founding member of Summerfest.
 She teaches violin through Urban Strings and the Kansas City Suzuki Academy.
-Mary lives with her husband, Jim, and cats, Cedric and Ruth, in Stilwell, Kansas.
-In their spare time, she and Jim enjoy gardening, hiking, traveling and spending time with their 7 grandchildren.
+Mary lives with her husband, Jim, and cats, Cedric and Ruth, in Waldo, in Kansas City.
+In their spare time, she and Jim enjoy gardening, hiking, traveling and spending time with their grandchildren.

 Mary Garcia Grant

 Mary Grant received her undergraduate degree in violin performance from Rice University, where she studied with Raphael Fliegel.
 She received a master’s degree from Queens College-City University of New York, where she studied with Ruth Waterman and Ani Kavafian.
 While in New York City, she played with the National Orchestral Association, a training orchestra for young musicians.
 She also studied baroque violin with Nancy Wilson.
 She has played with the Jeunesses Musicales World Orchestra in Europe and the National Repertory Orchestra in Colorado.
-Grant has been a violinist with the Kansas City Symphony since 1989 and was a founding member of Summerfest.
+Mary has been a violinist with the Kansas City Symphony since 1989 and was a founding member of Summerfest.
 She teaches violin through Urban Strings and the Kansas City Suzuki Academy.
-Mary lives with her husband, Jim, and cats, Cedric and Ruth, in Stilwell, Kansas.
-In their spare time, she and Jim enjoy gardening, hiking, traveling and spending time with their 7 grandchildren.
+Mary lives with her husband, Jim, and cats, Cedric and Ruth, in Waldo, in Kansas City.
+In their spare time, she and Jim enjoy gardening, hiking, traveling and spending time with their grandchildren.

 My greatest musical accomplishment is deciding every day, every time I picked up the violin, that music making – practicing for myself, performing for others, and teaching students – remains intrinsically important to me.